Paravaigal Palavitham: Production

 Besides directing, Robert–Rajasekar also handled the cinematography.
+The film was launched on Prasad recording studios on July 1987 along with the song recording of "Manam Paada".
+The film saw the cast and crew of Chinna Poove Mella Pesu (1987) teaming up for the second time.
+A fight sequence of Ramki was shot at Thiruvallikeni, Chennai.

 Soundtrack

 The music was composed by S. A. Rajkumar, who also wrote the lyrics.

 Release and reception

 Paravaigal Palavitham was released on 2 December 1988.
 The following week, The Indian Express panned the film and said, "It's only Janagaraj's excellent histrionics that comes as a saving grace".